- Military Basics

-Help your school-age children protect themselves by trusting their instincts, being assertive, and taking prompt and decisive action:
+Help your school-age children protect themselves by trusting their instincts, being assertive and taking prompt and decisive action in the following areas:

-- Teach them to trust their feelings.
-If it doesn’t feel right, it probably isn’t.
+- Tell them to trust their feelings, and that if something doesn’t feel right, it probably isn’t.

-- Assure them that you can handle anything they tell you – you will always listen, believe them, and calmly take appropriate action.
+- Assure them that you can handle anything they tell you — and that you will always listen to them, believe them and take appropriate action.

-Teaching your children about healthy body boundaries allows you and your children to practice the rules for safe touches.
+Teaching your children about healthy body boundaries allows you to practice some rules for safe touches with them.

 Have your child practice responding to dangerous situations with a question-and-answer game called “What if?”
 Here’s how to play:

-- Next time, ask your children the question and wait for them to respond.
-Calmly supply the answer when they forget any part of it.
+- Next, ask your children the questions and wait for them to respond.
+Calmly supply the correct answer if they forget any part of it.

-- What if a grown-up – even someone you know – gives you a big hug, or touches you in any other way that makes you feel uncomfortable, even if it is just a hug?
+- What if a grown-up — even one you know — touches you in a way that makes you feel uncomfortable, even if it is just a hug?

-- What if someone offers you something you really want, such as candy or a toy, to keep touching a secret?
+- What if someone offers you something you really want, such as candy or a toy, to keep their touching a secret?

-- What if they tell you that they will hurt you or someone you love if you tell anyone?
+- What if someone says that they will hurt you or someone you love if you tell on them?

-- What if someone is bothering you at school or in the neighborhood and I am not around?
+- What if someone is bothering you at school or in the neighborhood and another trusted adult is not around?

 - What if someone you tell doesn’t believe you or gets mad at you?

-- What if an adult says or does something to you that’s wrong and then tells you it was your fault?
+- What if an adult says or does something to you that you think is wrong and then tells you it was your fault?

-- What if they tell you I will blame you, punish you, or not believe you?
+- What if someone tells you that your parents will blame you, punish you or not believe you?